 Engage your child in creative and fun activities with our list of origami crafts for kids.
 If your child is fond of watching origami tutorials and making new things, you have come to the right place.
 Origami is a fun activity made by folding paper in different ways.
 You can teach your child to make various shapes such as animals, flowers, trees, boxes, and other decorative items with the help of simple techniques.
 This activity is safe for children as it does not require them to use scissors, glue, or stapler.
-So, explore the numerous ideas listed below and start crafting.
+So, explore the numerous ideas of paper folding listed below and start crafting.

 1. Origami Boat